a327ex/www/content/posts/lessons_second_game.md

 so that adding modules in those languages is a workflow supported by the framework itself.
 [LÖVR](https://lovr.org/) gets most of these things right, unfortunately it's very focused on 3D and I haven't played around with it enough to see how feasible it is to use it for 2D projects.

+The framework could also be C based, since I can just write the Lua bindings myself.
+There are lots of C frameworks, but their main problem is that because they're being written in C it's rarely the case that they bother to make the API nice and easy to use like LÖVE's.
+In general I'll have to deal with OpenGL type of code (I don't want any of that) which defeats the purpose of the thing.

 In any case, LÖVE works well enough for most things and I've gotten used to it for long enough that it would be mostly a waste of time to try to redo it or get used to another framework/engine.
 LÖVE's web export is kinda buggy but it mostly works, the features it has are very complete, especially the graphics end of it, and while integrating C/C++ modules can be annoying it's also not really hard for the most part, and so... it just... works.